 Why these locations?

 We have a duty to bring these locations into compliance with the limit value in the shortest possible time where feasible options exist.
-In these trial locations we expect that reducing the speed will lead to a reduction in emissions and accelerate compliance.

 If you have the evidence to show this works, why are these locations only trials?